|Operating System||Windows 10 Home (64-Bit)Microsoft .NET Framework 4.5.2 (or later)||Windows 10 Pro (64-Bit)|

 SoloAssist software is designed to run on Microsoft Windows operated devices such as, PC Desktop Computers, Laptops and Tablets.
 If you are purchasing a new device or would like to know the device requirements SoloAssist needs to run, please use this table as a guide.

-SoloAssist will only run on Apple Mac devices using either Apple Boot Camp, Parallels or Fusion with Windows 10 Home or Pro.
-Our feedback from existing clients recommends Parallels as the popular product of choice.
+SoloAssist will only run on Apple Mac devices using either Apple Boot Camp, Parallels or VMware Fusion with Windows 10 Home or Pro.
+Our feedback from existing users recommends Parallels as the popular product of choice.

 To take full advantage of the SoloAssist software platform, we recommend the following.